cbcrg/bengen/Documentation.md

 ## Datasets

+In order to integrate a dataset in the Project you need to follow these steps:

+1. Download and properly rename the datasets.
+2. Upload the Datasets on Zenodo.
+3. Add the link to the dataset folder in Zenodo in the datasetList file.

+Here you can find more details on how to complete them:

 All the reference and test files have to be downloaded, named and stored following some easy rules :

 *	The reference file must have a suffix “-reference”.
 Eg: “myFileXY-reference.myEnding”